 We have plans to improve services for people who experience poor mental health.
 We are working towards ensuring that mental health problems are given the same prominence as physical health problems in the planning and delivery of local health and care services.
 In keeping with our broader aims and ambitions, we want to put in place programmes and systems that will help people to stay well and manage their conditions confidently.

 We will improve the care and support available in the community and work to reduce the length of time people stay in hospital.
 We will work with local councils and the voluntary sector to improve housing and job opportunities for people experiencing mental ill-health.
 We will create new services to avoid unnecessary hospital stays, such as the introduction of crisis pads, which provide a calm, safe, environment for people experiencing crisis or distress.

 Humber, Coast and Vale Staff Resilience Hub

-Humber, Coast and Vale Health and Care Partnership is launching a new Resilience Hub that will be open to all health and care staff across the Humber, Coast and Vale area who are struggling with the impact of Covid-19.
+In recognition of this Humber, Coast and Vale Health and Care Partnership have launched a new Resilience Hub that’s open to all health, care and emergency services staff across the region.

-The service will be completely confidential and will offer advice and support that can help people with a range of issues from emotional wellbeing to bereavement, debt, domestic violence and relationship issues.
+The Resilience Hub is a confidential service that builds on existing wellbeing support offers that are available and can provide you and your family advice and support that can help with a range of issues from emotional wellbeing to bereavement, burnout and stress, to debt or relationship issues.